OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 The following best practices should be followed when implementing anti-brute-force controls:

+- after a few unsuccessful attempts, targeted accounts should be locked (temporarily or permanently) and any kind of attempt (successful or unsuccessful) should be rejected in the same manner.
+- when temporarily account locking is used, five (5) minutes is a common best practice.
 - The controls must be implemented on the server-side, as client-side controls are easily bypassed.
 - Incorrect login attempts must be cumulative for a user account and not linked to a particular session.